-Residents were supported by staff to pursue a variety of interests, including shopping, swimming and horse riding.
+Residents were supported by staff to pursue a variety of interests, including bowling, boccia (a target ball sport belonging to the same family as bowls) and swimming.
 The inspector also saw that residents did not always wish to attend and their choice was respected.
 Care plans and daily records documented the type and range of activities that they were involved in.